compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ```
 -------------------------------------------------------------------------------------------------------

-# **Secound part: visualizations and plotting functions**
+# **Second part: visualizations and plotting functions**

-In this part of the tutorial we will going to go through some of the vialization functions of PipeMaster.
+In this part of the tutorial we will go through some of the visualization functions of PipeMaster.
 We are going to use the notebook tab of Jupyter notebook to visualize the plots in an interactive way.

-* Open a new notebook by going to *New* in the upper right corder of the main Jupyter Notebook tab.
+* Open a new notebook by going to *New* in the upper right corner of the main Jupyter Notebook tab.

 * To run R in jupyter notebook we need to load rpy2